awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 You can choose to create additional VPCs by going to the Amazon VPC page in the AWS Management Console and selecting **Launch VPC Wizard**\.

-You're presented with the following four options for network architectures:
-+ Amazon VPC with a single public subnet only
-+ Amazon VPC with public and private subnets
-+ Amazon VPC with public and private subnets and hardware VPN access
-+ Amazon VPC with a private subnet only and hardware VPN access

 For more information, see the *[Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)*\.

 ## Considerations when choosing VPC subnets<a name="as-vpc-considerations"></a>